Western Australia School Year Levels and Starting Age: Pre-primary to Year 12

 Pre-primary

-- use Moving Schools Between States if the move is already locked in.
+Use Moving Schools Between States if the move is already planned.

 - Does your transition programme begin in Kindergarten or Pre-primary?